 Summary

-To highlight cells that are blank (empty) with conditional formatting, you can use a simple formula based on the ISBLANK function.
-For example, if you want to highlight blank cells in the range B4:G11, just select the range and create a conditional formatting rule based on this formula:
+To highlight blank cells (i.e. empty cells) with conditional formatting, you can use a simple formula based on the ISBLANK function.
+In the example shown, the formula used to highlight blank cells is:

 Generic formula